7odaifa-ab/TaskTimer/README.md

 </p></i>

 # TaskTimer
-An accurate timer utility for running periodic tasks on the given interval ticks or dates.

-it's a Timer that can send a Command to CMD after the timer Finish e.g. Shutdown the Computer
+it's a Timer that can send a Command to CMD on the end of a given time interval e.g. Shutdown the Computer

+## Usage

+## How it works